- Managing Tracks

 Your tracks are presented as a table.
 You can define a new track by pressing the ‘+‘ button or change a track by touching on the wording of the track.

-Flick the track left to delete it or change the order of the tracks using the ‘Edit‘ button and dragging the table entry to a new position.
+Slide the track left to delete it or change the order of the tracks using the eidt (a ‘Folder‘ icon) button and dragging the table entry to a new position.

 The table is grouped into ‘SetLists’.
-These are an ordered list of tracks.
+Each is an ordered list of tracks.
 Use SetLists for the different situations where you play your tracks, perhaps practising with different groups, or for performances.
-The SetList is headed by an area showing its name and some buttons.
-The tracks can be reorganised within the SetList by using the ‘Edit‘ button and dragging.
-Press ‘Play‘ to play the entire SetList together with a gap that you assign.
+The SetList is headed by an area showing its name and some blue buttons.
+The tracks can be reorganised within the SetList by using the ‘Edit‘ (folder icon) button and dragging.
+Press the blue play button to play the entire SetList, including timing gaps between the tracks.
 Configure the length of this gap and the SetList name by pressing Configure (box with a pencil) button.
-You can delete empty SetLists by pressing ‘Del‘ and create new ones by pressing ‘New‘.
+You can delete empty SetLists by pressing ‘-‘ button and create new ones by pressing ‘+‘.

 Tracks are duplicated by pressing the Duplicate button (two overlapping rectangles).
 The duplicate appears immediately next to the original.
 This duplicate may then be dragged into another position, perhaps into another SetList.

 The track’s definition (its name and configuration) can be shared with the Song Rhythm Tracks community by pressing the Share button (the square with an upwards pointing arrow).
 This copies it’s name and configuration to our servers to be used by others searching for that same name to retrieve its definition.